ALsJourney/documentation-coolify/docs/services/joomla.md

 ---
-title: Joomla With Mariadb
+title: Joomla
-description: Here you can find the documentation for hosting Joomla With Mariadb with Coolify.
+description: Here you can find the documentation for hosting Joomla with Coolify.
 ---

-# Joomla With Mariadb
+# Joomla

-## What is Joomla With Mariadb
+## What is Joomla

 Joomla! is the mobile-ready and user-friendly way to build your website.
 Choose from thousands of features and designs.
 Joomla! is free and open source.